mythily90/crossplane/README.md

-# GitHub Environment Setup for Crossplane Demo
+# Environment Setup for Crossplane Demo

 This guide outlines steps to set up a local Kubernetes environment using `kind`, install `Crossplane` using Helm, and configure the AWS provider.